agjarv/MDEF/docs/term03/designstudio3.md

 Final Intervention Poster
 ![](../images/term-03/ds3/OurBlueprintPoster.jpeg)

-## Alternative presents to Emergent Futures
+## Future Heirlooms: Alternative presents to Emergent Futures

 In the previous term Sami and I envisioned an alternative present where people are empowered to create things themselves rather than relying on an exploitative system.
 We want to create a space where people can slow down and make together, combating isolation, perfectionism, and honoring traditional methods of making.
 With our final intervention, *Our Blueprint: Crafting Futures Together,* the aim is to teach and empower people to create and transform their own clothes, shaping a more sustainable future together.
 The present fashion system exploits people and causes massive destruction to the planet.
 The current role of the designer in the fashion system is top down – the designer works with corporations to determine and dictate what people wear around the world.
 I would like to see a change where we move toward a model where everyone participates more directly in expressing themselves through what they wear.
 The role of the designer can be to facilitate this self expression of others through education and guiding people to have the skills they need to express themselves.
 The designer can also serve as a connector - connecting the broken parts of the fashion systems that can transform it into something that is less exploitative and works for more people.
 We believe that making together as a community has the power to start making this vision a reality.